steveseguin/pink-noise-generator/README.md

 Below is a sample of what it looks like below.
 You just click Play Pink Noise to start, and then you can press again to stop.

 ![image](https://github.com/steveseguin/pink-noise-generator/assets/2575698/b57e32b1-bd87-4804-aa69-85f7cfdd584a)

+## Why did I make it?

+I built it for the purpose of measuring the frequency response of some microphones I own.

+All the other pink noise generators online I did not trust, cost money, were hard to find, were low quality, or were not actually pink noise.